This blog may contain affiliate links. Read our disclosure policy for more info.

 BA Sohotel: just three blocks away from the subway station and several bus stops, this trendy hotel is perfect if you’re looking to chill after a long day of walking.

-Vain Boutique Hotel: located in a typical Argentinian old schoolhouse, this petit hotel is well located and has a rooftop pool.
+Mine Hotel: this award-winning 4 star hotel is well located and has a pool by the garden.
+Even though it has a lot of nice amenities it isn’t overly expensive.
 A gorgeous option for where to stay in Buenos Aires!

 Selina Palermo: with more of a hipster vibe, Selina is a perfect low-cost accommodation.
 Rooms here range from comfortable privates to dorm beds.